shakirali/foodnutrition/README.md

    This will:
    - Process the USDA FoodData Central JSON file (340 food items)
-   - Generate embeddings for all food items
+   - Generate embeddings for all food items using sentence-transformers (local, no API needed)
    - Create a vector database using ChromaDB
    - Store the indexed data in `data/vector_db/`

+   **Note**:
-   **Note**: The first run may take a few minutes to download the embedding model and generate embeddings.
+   - The first run may take a few minutes to download the embedding model (`all-MiniLM-L6-v2`) and generate embeddings.
 Subsequent runs will be faster as the model is cached.

-   If the vector database already exists, you'll be prompted to re-index.
+   - If the vector database already exists, you'll be prompted to re-index.
 This is useful if you update the USDA data file.
+   - The setup script automatically handles metadata size limits by storing full food data separately and loading it on demand.

 ## ⚙️ Configuration